 Studies show that medical marijuana may have many uses.
 Some people use it to make tea or mix with consumables such as cookies or brownies.
 Others smoke it as a hand-rolled cigarette or as blunt.

-Research shows that marijuana may help in potentially preventing diseases, boosting appetite, managing chronic pain, and mitigating nausea and vomiting.
+Research shows that marijuana may help prevent diseases, boost appetite, manage chronic pain, and mitigate nausea and vomiting.
 Some even claim to experience better sleep with medical marijuana.

 However, all these statements have not been evaluated by the Food and Drug Administration (FDA).
 Thus, consumers should not take hemp and marijuana to prevent any disease or intend to diagnose and treat any form of health condition.

 Hemp vs Marijuana: Why do People Confuse the Two?